jonatanschneider/auctionary/README.md

 ### Server

-Regarding the server express express is being used, which is connected to a MongoDB database containing all information on the items as well as information on users (seller/customer).
+Regarding the server express is being used, which is connected to a MongoDB database containing all information on the items as well as information on users (seller/customer).

 ### Client